paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-091-government-corporations.md

 Subsection (g) is substituted for 31:866(a)(words between 1st comma and 1st proviso) for clarity and consistency.

 #### References in Text
 The Inspector General Act of 1978, referred to in subsec. (a)(1), is Pub.
 L. 95–452, Oct.
 12, 1978, 92 Stat.
-1101, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+1101, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
 1993—Subsec. (a)(1).
 Pub.
 L. 103–82 inserted “, or under other Federal law,” before “or by an independent”.